geojeff/busser/README.md

 **DONE 2012-01-28** Format the docco presentation by customizing docco css for the project.
 [Not by customizing css, yet, but by use of md formatting.]

+Add build time console reporting.

+Study how the command line tools work in Abbot, for the functionality that might most be needed.
+The project init and generation code is in the tools module, e.g. in abbot/lib/sproutcore/models/generator.rb.
+The complexity of buildfiles and of handling merging them for varied targets is rather substantial, and can be weighed against requiring the developer to more explicitly lay out a project hierarchy and dependencies in an nconf json file.

+In Abbot, the interface to Chance allows for re-staging of files.
+When is that needed, and would it be easy to implement in busser?
+Some comments in abbot/lib/sproutcore/builders/chance_file.rb.

 Make busser and busboy into installable npm modules.

 Review the url, urlFor, and similar functions in Busser, which were not